 top of page

 Recently, we put out a post on our social channels asking, 'What's the WORST piece of mountain bike advice you've been given?
 We then posted the top five worst suggested pieces of advice as a poll on our Instagram Stories asking if the advice was true or false to use.
-Some of you were on the right track, and some of you weren't.
-They weren't trick questions, though - the answers were all false because they're techniques that aren't correct due to the decrease in rider safety and understanding about what we're doing on our bike.
-These posts received a lot of engagement, so we'd love to dive a little deeper to help you understand why these pieces of advice aren't great to be sharing or using.
+Some of you were on the right track, and others weren't.
+They weren't trick questions, though - the answers were all false because they're techniques that aren't correct due to the decrease in rider safety and understanding about what we're doing on our bikes.
+These posts received a lot of engagement, so we'd love to dive a little deeper to help you understand why these pieces of advice aren't great to share or use.

 "Get your butt back on the downhills."

-Okay, I'm happy to share this post because there are way too many people who think this is what you need to do when descending on a bike.
+Okay, I'm happy to share this post because way too many people think this is what you need to do when descending on a bike.

 When we move our centre of mass (COM) too far behind the centre of the bike, four significant things are going to be impacted: